There are now 2 possible online modes for units:

 Data will be collected and presented through drawings, illustrations, time line explorations, collages and diagrams.
 Drawings will be created not as instructions to build something but as final outputs to explore and communicate ideas.

-- Typically this unit is assessed in the following ways: (1) drawings: analysis of exisiting situation and (2) drawings: proposal.
+Indicative assessments in this unit are as follows: (1) drawings: analysis of exisiting situation and (2) drawings: proposal.
 Further information is available in the unit outline.

 - Unit Coordinator(s)